EugW/OrbsOfPower/readme.md

 Mobs will not see you and mechanics won't work on ya (3 minute limit, kick after)

     %PathToExe% 12 1 0 192 "udp.SrcPort == 3074"
-Avtivate right before Orbs spawn and they will be duplicated, activate in time with shot in pvp and you will file multiple shots
+Avtivate right before Orbs spawn and they will be duplicated, activate in time with shot in pvp and you will fire multiple shots

     %PathToExe% 12 1 0 192 "udp.SrcPort >= 27000 and udp.SrcPort <= 27100"
 Automatic Orbs dup for Warlock Well Of Radiance (just press F)